adambard/learnxinyminutes-docs/tcsh.html.markdown

 #    also parenthesise all bit-wise and unary operators.
 # 5. Do not write a huge weird expression with several quotes, backslashes etc
 #    It is bad practice for generic programming, it is dangerous in any shell.
+# 6  Use quotes, it will save you many times.
-# 6. Help tcsh, report the bug here <https://bugs.gw.com/>
+# 7. Help tcsh, report the bug here <https://bugs.gw.com/>
-# 7. Read the man page, `tcsh' has huge number of options, and variables.
+# 8. Read the man page, `tcsh' has a huge list of options, and variables.
 #
 #    I suggest the following options enabled by default
 #    --------------------------------------------------